-Insomnia can be chronic (ongoing) or acute (short-term) sleep problem.
+Insomnia can be a chronic (ongoing) or acute (short-term) sleep problem.
 Chronic insomnia means having symptoms at least three nights a week for more than a month.
 Acute insomnia lasts for less time.

 Some people who have insomnia may have trouble falling asleep.
 Other people may fall asleep easily but wake up too soon.
 Others may have trouble with both falling asleep and staying asleep.

 As a result, insomnia may cause you to get too little sleep or have poor-quality sleep.
 You may not feel refreshed when you wake up.

 There are two types of insomnia.
 The most common type is called secondary or comorbid insomnia.
 This type of insomnia is a symptom or side effect of some other problem.

 More than 8 out of 10 people who have insomnia are believed to have secondary insomnia.
 Certain medical conditions, medicines, sleep disorders, and substances can cause secondary insomnia.
 Secondary insomnia often resolves or improves without treatment if you can stop its cause—especially if you can correct the problem soon after it starts.
 For example, if caffeine is causing your insomnia, stopping or limiting your intake of the substance may cause your sleep problems to go away.